-6 Robustness
+7 Robustness

 In large scale systems, reconfigurations are a norm.
 Our two main principles for robustness are to guarantee (i) read availability - probes complete in a finite time, and (ii) eventual consistency - updates by a live node will be reflected in the answers of the probes in a finite time.
 During reconfigurations, a probe might return a stale value due to two reasons.
 First, reconfigurations lead to incorrectness in the previous aggregate values.
 Second, the nodes needed for aggregation to answer the probe become unreachable.
-Our system also provides two hooks for endto-end applications to be robust in the presence of reconfigurations: (1) On-demand re-aggregation, and (2) application controlled replication.
+Our system also provides two hooks for end-to-end applications to be robust in the presence of reconfigurations: (1) On-demand reaggregation, and (2) application controlled replication.

-Our system handles reconfigurations at two levels - adaptation at the ADHT layer to ensure connectivity and adaptation at the AML layer to ensure access to the data in SDIMS.
+Our system handles reconfigurations at two levels - adaptation at the ADHT layer to ensure connectivity and adaptation at the Aggregation Management Layer (AML) (Refer to Figure 10) to ensure access to the data in an SDIMS.

-6.1 ADHT Adaptation
+7.1 ADHT Adaptation

-Our ADHT layer adaptation algorithm is same as Pastry's adaptation algorithm [29] - the leaf sets are repaired as soon as a reconfiguration is detected and the routing table is repaired lazily.
+Our ADHT layer adaptation algorithm is same as Pastry's adaptation algorithm [36] - the leaf sets are repaired as soon as a reconfiguration is detected and the routing table is repaired lazily.
 Due to redundancy in the leaf sets and the routing table, the updates can be routed towards their root nodes successfully even during failures.
-Also note that the autonomy and isolation properties satisfied by our ADHT algorithm ensure that the reconfigurations in a level i domain do not affect the probes for level i in the sibling domains.
+Also note that the autonomy and isolation properties satisfied by our ADHT algorithm ensure that the reconfigurations in a domain D_1 do not affect the probes in a sibling domain D_2 as long as the probes are for such levels whose roots fall within the domain D_2 .

-6.2 AML Adaptation
+7.2 AML Adaptation